 Color really affects our mood.
 Ditch the dark trendy shades and choose lighter colors to calm and relax you while you’re working.
 Blues, greens, lilac, warm gray will be calming.
 Warmer colors like gold, tan and pink will feel warm and inviting.

 By keeping your palette to 2-3 colors you’ll keep your space from feeling cluttered and busy.
-Doesn’t mean it’s going to be boring, especially if you use small scale patterns to break up color and to add some
+Doesn’t mean it will be boring!
+Try using small scale patterns in your color choices to add detail and visual interest.

 3. Buy furniture for your office, not office furniture